-Frozen lakes of skating children, an ancient forbidden city and some quality alone time with the world’s most famous wall.
+Frozen lakes of skating children, an ancient forbidden city, and some quality alone time with the world’s most famous wall.
 I’d always hoped to return someday in the warmth of the summer months to experience the city in full bloom.

-I was thrilled that the Great Wall Sheraton, my Starwood hotel of choice for our stay, had generously offered to pick us up.
+I was thrilled that the Sheraton Grand Beijing, my hotel of choice for our stay, had generously offered to pick us up.
 Especially since my last late-night experience with a Beijing airport taxi driver was, uh, let’s just say less than ideal.

-We arrived at the historic Great Wall Sheraton (Beijing’s first 5-star international hotel) a little before 1:00am and though we were tired from the long flight, we decided to head up to the Platinum Lounge for a glass of wine before calling it a night.
+We arrived at the historic Sheraton (Beijing’s first 5-star international hotel) a little before 1:00am and though we were tired from the long flight, we decided to head up to the Platinum Lounge for a glass of wine before calling it a night.

 Beijing Day 1 – Tiananmen Square & the Forbidden City

 So much for sleeping in!
-But we took our time, had some breakfast in the lounge and headed out by taxi to Tiananmen Square around 10am.
+But we took our time, had some breakfast in the lounge, and headed out by taxi to Tiananmen Square around 10am.

 One of the most iconic symbols of Beijing, Tiananmen Square is the heart of both a city and a nation.
 It’s the largest square of its kind in the world and in 1949 it was on this spot that Chairman Mao proclaimed the establishment of the People’s Republic of China.

 Originally constructed between 1406 and 1420, this sprawling palace complex covers more than 250 acres and consists of 9,000 rooms.
 As the home of the Ming and Qing dynasties, it was destroyed and renovated countless times throughout history but most of the current structure dates to the Qing Dynasty of the 18th century onward.

 You could spend days wandering the grounds of the Forbidden City but the massive crowds resulting from the Chinese school holiday weekend (which caught us completely off guard) and the summer heat got the better of us after about an hour or so we escaped out the back gate (known as the Gate of Divine Prowess) to the nearby serenity of Jingshan Park.

 The throngs of Chinese folks on holiday were mostly absent here, especially after we made the climb to the top of Jingshan hill to enjoy the glorious panoramic view over the Forbidden City complex from the hilltop pagodas.

 Exhausted by a full day of heat and humidity we conceded the park to the locals and headed back toward the hotel for some shopping and to make arrangements for our trip to the Great Wall the next day.

 Day 2 in Beijing – One billion Chinese can’t be wrong…but they can be on the Great Wall

 If my first date with the Great Wall could be described as memorably-serene, today’s second date could only be considered chaotic and borderline-painful.

 On my first trip to Beijing, I was quite proud of myself for foregoing the traditional Great Wall tour and hiring a taxi for the drive out to the Mutianyu section of the wall.
 I planned my departure in the pre-dawn hours long before the tour buses had even warmed up their engines in the January chill.

 To the point that I was actually thankful when a local man out for a morning walk happened by so I could ask him to take my picture.
 It was glorious.

 However, when the bellman at the Sheraton called an English-speaking taxi driver he knew (the same strategy I’d previously employed to find a driver), we were quoted more than twice what I’d paid before (nearly $150) for the same ride, which seemed absurdly high.

 But since we really just wanted transportation and weren’t as concerned with the quality of the guide service, how bad could it be?
 So we called the number and arranged for a 7am departure from the hotel (half an hour earlier than I’d left the last time, just to be safe).

 We got our first clue about how the next day would go later that night when we were both startled awake in our room by an 11:30pm phone call from our guide.
 She reviewed our itinerary and tried to convince me that we didn’t need to leave the hotel until 8:00am because the Badaling section of the Wall didn’t open until 9am.

 The next morning, our guide – a young university student with a fluency in English that was actually pretty commendable by Chinese standards – was waiting for us in the lobby at 7:30am.
 We reconfirmed the price and itinerary again before getting in the car and then set out for the Great Wall.

 About 30 minutes into the ride, our guide (who was more translator than guide, she hadn’t actually been to any of the places we were going and merely gave the driver instructions) explained that tolls and parking were not included in the rate – despite the fact that we’d asked her specifically before we left if there were any other charges like that we should expect.
 It was a minimal cost so we decided to pick our battles and gave in.

 But her next surprise was a deal-breaker.
 She tried to explain that we would be visiting the Ming Tombs before arriving at the Great Wall.
 This really set me off because the entire purpose of hiring the car for the day was to get to the Great Wall before all of the tour buses and she’d already delayed my requested departure time by 30 minutes.

 She acquiesced but when we arrived at the Great Wall, it was clearly not the Badaling section that we’d specified.
 It was lousy with tour buses and I think they chose it because it was a closer drive than Badaling.
-She tried to convince me it was all part of the “Badaling section” of the Wall (which may have been true) but it was still not what we agreed to and again Shannon and I insisted that they take us to the Badaling entrance which they ultimately did.
+She tried to convince me it was all part of the “Badaling section” of the Wall (which may have been true) but it was still not what we agreed to and again we insisted that they take us to the Badaling entrance which they ultimately did.

-With the Chinese school holiday there were lots of Chinese tourists from other parts of China visiting the Wall which somehow made us a bit like celebrities for the day.
-People kept stopping us and asking to take their picture with us (see video in the photo gallery below).
+With the Chinese school holiday, there were lots of Chinese tourists from other parts of China visiting the Wall which somehow made us a bit like celebrities for the day.
+People kept stopping us and asking to take their picture with us.

 We got in a good workout by walking the steep sections of the Wall for a while and enjoyed the views despite the crowds and the less than ideal visibility due to the summer haze.